 To support intercity travel and interregional trips accessing specialized health care and other services in distant urban centers, the Sage Stage operates three intercity routes.
 All services start between 6:30 AM and 8:00 AM and return to Alturas the same day between 3:30 PM and 5:30 PM.
 Sage Stage operates these services on a reservation basis and in-service pick-up points are based on passenger demand.
 These routes link Alturas to regional centers in Reno, Nevada three times per week; in Redding, California and Klamath Falls, Oregon once weekly.
+In 2023, MTA and Plumas Transit coordinated to transfer Plumas County passengers, at Hallelujah Junction; Sage Stage boards the passengers for Reno, NV drop-offs.
+Sage Stage also coordinates with Plumas for transfers on the return trip from Reno.
 For passenger convenience, the bus drops off and picks up riders at specific destinations, such as hospitals, health care facilities, airports, bus and train stations, and popular locations within the city limits.
-In 2018, Sage Stage provided 594 passenger trips on the Klamath Falls service, 506 passenger trips on the Redding service, and 1,367 passenger trips on the Reno service.
+In 2023, Sage Stage provided 429 passenger trips on the Klamath Falls service, 158 passenger trips on the Redding service, and 1,423 passenger trips on the Reno